Fujifilm X-Pro2 vs Sony RX1R II

-The Fujifilm X-Pro2 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were revealed to the public, respectively, in January 2016 and October 2015.
+The Fujifilm X-Pro2 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in January 2016 and October 2015.
 The X-Pro2 is a mirrorless interchangeable lens camera, while the RX1R II is a fixed lens compact.
-The cameras are based on an APS-C (X-Pro2) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 42.2 MP.
+The cameras are based on an APS-C (X-Pro2) and a full frame (RX1R II) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX1R II is considerably smaller (37 percent) than the Fujifilm X-Pro2.
 It is worth mentioning in this context that the X-Pro2 is splash and dust resistant, while the RX1R II does not feature any corresponding weather-sealing.